 Choosing a Doctor

-Don't Let New York Workers Comp IME Doctors Downplay Your Job Injury or Illness
+Don't Let New York Workers' Comp IME Doctors Downplay Your Job Injury or Illness

-When You Hire Us, Workers Compensation Doctors Will Finally Take You Seriously
+When You Hire Us, Workers' Compensation Doctors Will Finally Take You Seriously

 At Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP, we're on your side.
-We will fight as hard as we can to make sure that any IME doctors, orthopedic surgeons, vocational therapists or behavioral therapists you see will fully understand your workplace injury.
+We will fight as hard as possible to ensure that any IME doctors, orthopedic surgeons, vocational therapists, or behavioral therapists you see will fully understand your workplace injury.

-Call us today toll-free at (800) 692-3717 to talk about your job injury.
-We help clients from Staten Island, Long Island, Brooklyn and Queens to Westchester, Rockland, the Bronx and Manhattan.
+Call us toll-free today at (800) 692-3717 to talk about your job injury.
+We help clients from Staten Island, Long Island, Brooklyn, and Queens to Westchester, Rockland, the Bronx, and Manhattan.